tess-jl/aws-developer-course/notes/18_AWS_Security_Encryption.md

 --> will query for all params under that path (why the tree is nice! can get all the secrets at once)

 ### SSM Parameter Store Hands On (Lambda)
+-create lambda function with python runtime, add IAM execution role (role needs extra permissions to read and write to the parameter store! need to add specific ARNs to role) --> see the designer in the console to see that the function has access to the right services

+define ssm client outside handler in lambda function --> make it so that in handler we get the DB URL and pass --> test function and see that it returns things but the password is encrypted --> if try to add the right flag to decrypt it won't work unless KMS has the right IAM role access
+-fix by going to IAM and adding inline policy so that KMS can decrypt (therefore should be seeing KMS in the console)

+trick for switching between Dev and Prod via env vars! therefore only one lambda function needed for all envs

+### IAM Best Practices and STS